DS-RF/Yambo_examples/README.md

 > yambo
 > ypp -s b -V qp

-The last command creates the file ypp.in, which is necessary to correct.

-Change interpolation to BOLTZ in order to have smooth band curves:
+The last command creates the file ypp.in, which is necessary to correct, change interpolation to BOLTZ in order to have smooth band curves:

 > INTERP_mode= "BOLTZ"                # Interpolation mode (NN=nearest point, BOLTZ=boltztrap aproach)

-Select 99 bands for plotting:
+select 99 bands for plotting:

 > % BANDS_bands
 >    1 |  99 |                         # Number of bands
 >

-Change number of divisions for plotting:
+change number of divisions for plotting:

 > BANDS_steps= 20                  # Number of divisions

-Add QP database from GW calculation:
+add QP database from GW calculation:

 > GfnQPdb= "E < SAVE/ndb.QP"                  # [EXTQP G] Database action

-Insert the k-points path (in order to generate the correct k-point pathway corresponding to the initial axes you need to run bands.x program):
+and insert the k-points path (in order to generate the correct k-point pathway corresponding to the initial axes you need to run bands.x program):

 > %BANDS_kpts                      # K points of the bands circuit
 > 0.00000 |0.000000 |0.00000 |